SimonaMnv/ArachneClassifier/README.md

     └── spiders
 and edit the spider.

-if you intent to change the structure of the data (fields) then edit the model in:
+If you intent to change the structure of the data (fields) then edit the model in:

     .
     ├── api